-Victory over Japan Day in China Date in the current year: September 3, 2023
+Japan’s Surrender Day Date in the current year: September 3, 2024

-On August 15 (or 14, depending on the time zone), 1945, Japanese Emperor Hirohito announced that the Japanese Government had accepted the Potsdam Declaration and surrendered.
-The surrender document was signed on September 2, 1945 aboard the USS Missouri in Tokyo Bay.
-Therefore, some countries celebrate V-J Day on the anniversary of the initial announcement of Japan’s surrender, while other commemorate the anniversary of the formal surrender ceremony.
+On August 15 (or 14, depending on the time zone), 1945, Japanese Emperor Hirohito announced that the Japanese government had accepted the Potsdam Declaration and surrendered.
+The surrender document was signed on September 2 (or 3, again depending on the time zone), 1945 aboard the USS Missouri in Tokyo Bay.

-Following the official surrender of Japan, the Nationalist Government of the Republic of China announced three-day celebrations of Japan’s surrender, starting September 3.
+Following the official surrender of Japan, the Nationalist Government of the Republic of China announced a three-day celebration of Japan’s surrender, starting September 3, 1945.
 Between 1946 and 1949, September 3 was celebrated as Victory of War of Resistance Against Japan Day.

 Remind me with Google Calendar